YokoZar/wine-model/README.md

 To run the script, just put the wine-model.py file in a folder and run.
 It depends on the pandas library, which should be available using pip3 if not otherwise available.

-The top portion of the script is meant to be played with and modified by the user.
-In the future this could be done with configuration files and command line switches if there is sufficient user demand.
+The script is meant to be played with and modified by the user.
+As a start, I would recommend skimming the pick_methods and choosing which ones to use.
+You can also try modifying the "rotate strategies" method, or writing your own.
+Tweaking the initial setup parameters (such as the number of work items) is straightforward.

-It will display some progress in the terminal, and then generate two files: wine-model-results.svg and wine-model-results.csv.
-If you want to make your own chart, you can feed the csv into a spreadsheet program.
+It will display some progress in the terminal, and then generate a chart file: wine-model-results.svg.
+If you want to make your own chart, you can enable logging and feed wine-model-results.csv into a spreadsheet program.

 Be aware, the program can take some time to run.
 The default settings should take a few minutes.